Parallel Accelerated Custom Correlation Coefficient Calculations for Genomics Applications: Mapping to manycore processors

 After $\{X_{j,\xi}\}_\xi$ are formed, the matrices $B_{j,\xi} = X_{j,\xi}^T \circ_3 V$ are calculated similarly to the previously described 2-way method based on modified GEMMs.
 Here the operator $\circ_3$ represents the same tally process as used for the 2-way method described above except that $X_{j,\xi}$ values equal to the null indicator $(1,0)$ are discarded and not used in the tally.

 It is then straightforward to construct the 3-way tallies from the constituent 2-way tallies $\{B_{j,\xi}\}_\xi$.
-The matrix $B_{j,1}$ contributes tallies for entries of $v_j$ equal to $(0,0)$, and similarly $B_{j,2}$ for $(0,1)$ and $B_{j,3}$ for $(1,1)$.
+The matrix $B_{j,1}$ contributes tallies for entries of $V$ equal to $(0,0)$, and similarly $B_{j,2}$ for $(0,1)$ and $B_{j,3}$ for $(1,1)$.
 For each $B_{j,\xi}$, $1\leq\xi\leq 3$, the four 2-way tally results for each vector triple must be mapped to the appropriate eight table entries for the 3-way tally associated with this vector triple.
-The mapping is given by
+The mapping of contributions for each $\xi$ is given by

 The 3-way calculation thus requires three modified GEMM operations, compared to one for the 2-way method.
-Insofar as each 3-way vector triple tally requires eight values compared to four for each 2-way pair, and the path length (Figure~\ref{fig:ccc-3way-example}) is three for the 3-way method compared to two for the 2-way method (Figure~\ref{fig:ccc-2way-example}), we believe it is near-optimal for the 3-way method to require roughly 3X the work of the 2-way method as is the case in this implementation.
+Insofar as each 3-way vector triple tally requires eight values compared to four for each 2-way pair, and the path length (Figure~\ref{fig:ccc-3way-example}) is three for the 3-way method compared to two for the 2-way method (Figure~\ref{fig:ccc-2way-example}), we believe it is near-optimal for the 3-way method computed using bitwise arithmetic to require roughly 3X the work of the 2-way method, as is the case in this implementation.